 Platforms: Windows, Mac, Linux, Android, iOS

 Chrome has been a pioneer in safeguarding users’ security.
 It was the first major browser to implement robust sandboxing, a method of reducing or nullifying the impact of security vulnerabilities exploited in a given browser tab, on all platforms.

 Before using Chrome, you should consider whether Google is part of your threat model, given the company will be collecting some anonymized data about you as you browse the web, and can tie data to your Google account when logged into Chrome.
 If you’re already using some Google services like Gmail or Drive, then you may not be concerned with additional data collection.

 Chrome also offers a “profile” feature, which allows you to build multiple profiles to compartmentalize different accounts and browsing activity (similar to Firefox’s containers).

-Users may want to install extra extensions for stronger network security, including Electronic Frontier Foundation’s HTTPS Everywhere addon that upgrades requests to use HTTPS if the site supports it.
-Two other extensions to install are uBlock Origin and Privacy Badger, other ad/tracker blockers with access to even more tracker block lists.
+Users may want to enable extra extensions for stronger privacy, including uBlock Origin and the Electronic Frontier Foundation’ and Privacy Badger, or other ad/tracker blockers with access to even more tracker block lists.

 Google has also begun rolling out its plan to scale back the permissions given to extensions by default.
 The Chrome team expects that this will help prevent malicious extensions from stealing your data, but it may also require authors of legitimate extensions to change how they work.
 Some of the newly proposed limitations are expected to limit the ability of many extensions — namely ad blockers like uBlock Origin — to perform effectively.
 It is now unclear whether Google will carve out exceptions for complex extensions (including adblockers), but if this extension functionality is important to you, it may be a reason to consider alternative browsers.

 These browsers all provide some similar privacy and security features, but may not be directly comparable.
 This table is intended to give a high-level comparison of all of the different features discussed above.